Multicellular organism: Cancer

 Multicellular organisms, especially long-living animals, face the challenge of cancer, which occurs when cells fail to regulate their growth within the normal program of development.
 Changes in tissue morphology can be observed during this process.
-Cancer in animals (metazoans) has often been described as a loss of multicellularity.
+Cancer in animals (metazoans) has often been described as a loss of multicellularity and an atavistic reversion towards a unicellular-like state.
+Many genes responsible for the establishment of multicellularity that originated around the appearance of metazoans are deregulated in cancer cells, including genes that control cell differentiation, adhesion and cell-to-cell communication.
 There is a discussion about the possibility of existence of cancer in other multicellular organisms or even in protozoa.
 For example, plant galls have been characterized as tumors, but some authors argue that plants do not develop cancer.

 Separation of somatic and germ cells

 In some multicellular groups, which are called Weismannists, a separation between a sterile somatic cell line and a germ cell line evolved.
 However, Weismannist development is relatively rare (e.g., vertebrates, arthropods, Volvox), as a great part of species have the capacity for somatic embryogenesis (e.g., land plants, most algae, many invertebrates).